Charitable giving: Creating your personal philanthropy strategy

 - Volunteering in retirement presents unique opportunities since retirees often have more professional experience and more free time; charities especially value the contributions that retired and senior volunteers bring.

 Once you’ve identified your personal goals and priorities for giving, an Ameriprise financial advisor can help create a charitable and personal giving strategy that fits with your overall financial goals.
-They’ll help create an approach that maximizes your contributions, provides potential tax benefits and reflects your values and the kind of long-term legacy you want to leave for others.
+They’ll help create an approach that can optimize your contributions, provides potential tax benefits and reflects your values and the kind of long-term legacy you want to leave for others.

 Or, request an appointment online to speak with an advisor.